 Lily A. Arasaratnam-Smith is the Deputy Vice President Student Affairs at Alphacrucis College.
 Her primary area of expertise is intercultural communication, particularly intercultural competence and intercultural contact-seeking behaviour.
 Her first book, Perception and Communication in Intercultural Spaces (University Press of America, 2011), presents "intercultural spaces" as a new framework with which to understand intercultural communication in today's culturally diverse communities.
 Her recent work is on intercultural competence in higher education.
 Lily is a Fellow of the International Academy for Intercultural Research.
 The winner of the 2018 Excellence in Teaching award, Lily teaches in the areas of intercultural communication and research methodology and is the Chair of the Alphacrucis College Academic Board.

 Ps Grant Buchanan (faculty profile)

-As a pastor and counsellor, Grant continues to engage in pastoral care and counselling helping encourage and equip people for life and ministry is active as an itinerant speaker, and though not on staff, is a part of the leadership team of a missional church in Pakenham.
+As a pastor, counsellor and teacher, Grant continues to engage in pastoral care and counselling helping encourage and equip people for life and ministry.
+He is active as an itinerant speaker, and though not on staff, is a part of the leadership team of a missional church in Beaconsfield.

 Christopher Cat (faculty profile)